“Improperly Photographed Impressions”.

 Kyt Lyn Walken

 Hull's Tracking School Instructor and Official Representative.
 C.R.O.W.
 Certified Ranger.
-Directora de la Escuela de Rastreo Umano de Centro de Formaccion Carcayù, Spain.
+Directora de de Rastreo Umano - Dynamic Tracking, Spain.
+Mantracking Instructor for Mantracker Germany (Germany) and Wild Skills (Sweden).
 Worldwide Recognized Tracking Expert.

 One thought on ““Improperly Photographed Impressions”.